-Beginning in 2017, NYC Ferry will provide a new, affordable way to travel between waterfront communities throughout New York City.
+Launched in 2017-2018, New Yorkers now have a new, affordable way to travel between waterfront communities throughout the city with NYC Ferry.

 The service will further the mayor's goals of: